MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/model-customize-reports.md

 Customizing the out-of-the-box standard reports and adding your own KPIs and custom metrics to the reports will enable you to view the key metrics that are relevant to your organization.

-Key capabilities of model customization include the ability to:
+Key capabilities of model customization include the ability to: (**Query: Does the workflow work in the same order in which the points are listed below?**)

 - Edit out-of-the-box data model and add new metrics in addition to the out-of-the-box metrics.